Spring Training in Mesa | Visit Mesa

 Serves six “Core Beers” including its “Inside the Park” Blonde Ale with eight seasonal and specialty beers on rotation such as the recently released “I Wish I Was A Cool Kid” Kolsch style ale.

-I have always associated Mesa with authentic Mexican food and as visiting snowbird from the east these past two decades I cannot get enough while I’m in town.
-Topping off my list of favorites are three long-standing locales: The Original Blue Adobe Grill (144 N Country Club), Los Dos Molinos (260 S Alma School Road) and Los Sombreros 1796 W Sothern Ave.).
+Mesa hosts some of the best authentic Mexican food and it's to choose one place to stop at.
+Topping off the list are three long-standing locales: The Original Blue Adobe Grill (144 N Country Club), Los Dos Molinos (260 S Alma School Road) and Los Sombreros (1796 W Sothern Ave.)

 Accommodations: